kimathikim/derma_sys/README.md

 3. **Navigate to the project directory:** `cd dermasys-flutter`
 4. **Run the app:** `flutter run`

+4. if you want to switch between patient and doctor, you can just toggle the switch on the login screen.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request.